maillouxc/datamining-project/README.md

 Part 2:

   1. Ensure that you have Python 3.7 or greater installed.
-     a.
 If you have _both_ Python 2 and Python 3 installed, you will need to ensure you run the program using `python3`.
   2. Ensure that you have pip installed.
-     b.
 If you have _both_ Python 2 and Python 3 installed, you will need to run pip commands using `pip3`.
   3. Install scikit-learn: `pip install sklearn`
   4. Install numpy: `pip install numpy`
   5. Run the program as: `python experiments.py path_to_data`